opencobra/cobratoolbox/docs/source/guides/documentationGuide.md

 % OUTPUTS:
 %    output1:    Description of output1
 ````

-If the indentation differ between the line, the line with less indentation will break those with more.
+If the indentation differs, there will be an error.

-### `USAGE:`
+### Keyword `USAGE:`

-Block `USAGE:` shows how the function should be used.
-It is important to leave one empty line before using `USAGE:`, after using the keyword and after the example.
+In the block starting with the keyword `USAGE:`, the function's signature must be given in order to show how the function should be used.
+It is important to leave one empty line before the keyword `USAGE:`, after the keyword, and after the function's signature.

 ````Matlab
 % the end of the description
 %